 If you have cancer, you’re still in control of your life and have choices about your care.

 When you bring together our team, our comprehensive services, and one-of-a kind patient experience, you have the foundation of cancer care that everyone deserves.
-Battling cancer is burden enough, which is why we remove a lot of typical insurance processes and financial hurdles so you can focus on your treatments and getting better.
+Battling cancer is burden enough.
+That’s why we remove a lot of typical insurance processes and financial hurdles – so you can focus on your treatments and getting better.

 While you’re in treatment for cancer, we offer outstanding and cutting-edge care.
 Your treatments are personalized, and you and your family are important and active participants in all decisions.

 Cancer care is a team endeavor.
 That is why we not only bring a 360-degree approach to the cancer care itself, but provide an extensive infrastructure that surrounds your treatment with the intention to provide the best outcomes.

 Surgeons with dedicated fellowship training in a cancer-focused program (head and neck, gynecologic, urologic, and complex surgical oncology)

 The best defense against cancer is a healthy lifestyle and, we believe, having a great partner in health – Kaiser Permanente.
 With our care, you get: